abstractlyZach/reading_accountability_public/README.md

 I'm using crontab to schedule my computer to run the scripts at specific intervals.
 You can see my crontab file, which is named crontab_file.txt in this repository.

-If you'd like to use my code, feel free to!
-Just contact me and you'll need to create your own crontab file as well as an email_info.py file.
+If you want to use my code, you'll need to create your own crontab file as well as an email_info.py file.
+Contact me and let me know how you use it!